garyfleming/product-engineering/product-engineering.md

 > "If something comes along that does this job better, I'll be delighted and help remove our system."

 ^ And I mean it.
 Being dispassionate about software and products is important.
+Confusing the tools you've built with the mission is a deadly mistake.

 ---